-- 1. Illustrates How to Work in Teams - 2.
-Demonstrates Soft Skills and Communications Skills well and Exhibits Decorum with ease - 3.
-Minimizes the usage of Mother Tongue and Apprises Neutral Accent - 4.
-Prepares for employability skills - 5.
-Speaks English Confidently and does Presentations with self-confidence - 6.
-Distinguishes between Sympathy and Empathy - 7.
-Demonstrates the art of persuasion.
+- 1. Illustrates How to Work in Teams and demonstrates Soft Skills and Communication Skills well. - 2.
+Minimizes the usage of Mother Tongue and Apprises Neutral Accent - 3.
+Prepares for employability skills - 4.
+Speaks English Confidently and does Presentations with selfconfidence - 5.
+Distinguishes between Sympathy and Empathy